y55chang/gitskills/readme.txt

-Create a branch is quick and simple.
+Create a new branch is quick and simple.